Beersheva24-Tomer-Peceniski/MFLIX-API/README.md

 1. Sign up at [mongodb.com](https://www.mongodb.com/)
 2. Create a free shared cluster
 3. Add a new database user (username + password) in the database access session
-4. Add your IP to the access list (or use 0.0.0.0/0 for testing)
+4. Add your IP (or use 0.0.0.0/0 for testing) in the network access session
 5. Go to Clusters → Connect → Drivers → Copy the provided URI
 6. In your `.env` file, paste your URI and fill it with your user data